aymenbraham/Meteo/README.md

 # Meteo
-Welcome to the Meteo APP
+Welcome to the Meteo APP: Swift, CleanSwift, CoreData, CoreLocation, XCTest

+You can use the App on mode offline

 PS: If you are testing the app on the simulator pls make sure to enable **Allow Location Simulation **  and **add a default location **